rialarifin/information/README.md

 -	Design and CFD analysis of a small-scale blow-down type of wind tunnel that can be operated with two flow conditions.
 Two flow conditions are achieved with two different nozzles: Supersonic Mach number of 2.0 and Subsonic Mach number of 0.6.
 -	Design and CFD analysis of axial turbine with 100 KW power output.

-• Full-time researcher: Renewable Energy Lab - Kookmin University (2019)
+• Student researcher (Master and PhD): Renewable Energy Lab - Kookmin University (2019)
 -	Worked on satellite images to calculate cloud motion vector (CMV) using optical flow method and computer vision (Python/OpenCV) for solar irradiance forecasting.
 -	Estimated every minute time series solar radiation data in South Korea using deep learning models such as RNN, LSTM, GRU, and CNN.
 -	Successfully separated direct and diffuse irradiance from global horizontal irradiance by applying deep learning and transfer learning.
 -	Conducted research on deep learning models to forecast cloud fractions for very short-term forecast horizons using a sky camera.
 -	Solar irradiance, temperature, and humidity forecasting for energy saving of electric vehicles.

+• Research professor: Renewable Energy Lab - Kookmin University (2024)
+-	Solar irradiance and cabin air temperature forecasting for moving electric vehicles.

 ### Publications
 •	[“A review on deep learning models for forecasting time series data of solar irradiance and photovoltaic power”](https://www.mdpi.com/1996-1073/13/24/6623).
 Energies 13 (24), 6623.
 2020.